stevencombs/retrocombs.github.io/_posts/2016/2016-10-09-review-field-notes-sweet-tooth.md

 ![][image-8]

 # To buy, or not to buy
-**Buy**.
+**Buy**, these things are SWEET!
 Sweet Tooth Field Notes may be a bit more expensive, $9.99 for a pack of three, than other cheap paper note pads, but the quality, fun tricolors, rugged look, handy extras and superb quality will more than make up for the added cost.
 If you have a paper product fan on your holiday shopping list, these will make great gifts.
 Grab them before they are out of stock!

 Might I also recommend the [Field Notes Byline][16] edition, before they sell out, for your journalist/reporter friends?
 I'm not a reporter, but I couldn't resist these limited edition notepads.
 Look for a review in the future.